switchupcb/copygen/README.md

 ### YML

 A YML file is used to configure the code that is generated.
-View [Customization](#customization) for an example using custom templates.
+View [Customization](#customization) for an example using custom templates. _Properties with `# default` are NOT necessary to include._

 **types.yml**